askap-vast/vast-tools/docs/components/pipeline.md

   * `dec` The declination coordinate of the planet location in degrees.
   * `sep` The on-sky separation between the planet location and the image centre in degrees.

-!!! warning "Warning: Long Run Time"
-    Beware that for large pipeline runs the check could take a while to complete.

 !!!example
     ```python
     planets = my_pipe_run.check_for_planets()